apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Characters are expected to be suffering from the effects of the fever as they progress through the game.
 The reasons and goals of this will be expanded on in the **Atmosphere** section.
 As a result of this, your character will not suffer the negative stat effects of the fever as it compounds, instead there are a variety of new gameplay alterations that the fever controls.

 With the 1.2 update, we have added an additional strategic layer to mage gameplay. *Peaceweed* has now been touched by the Sea of Eventualities, altering its properties and revealing all new functions that open the mind of the mage even further.
+Now, players can smoke one portion of peaceweed to temporarily reduce their arcane fever by a small amount. **More importantly**, while under the influence, players' spells will no longer fail regardless of their Arcane Fever level.
+This effect last until the player dies or sleeps.
+Beware however, if you die while under the effects of peaceweed the Arcane Fever that you initially reduced will rebound on you two-fold.

 .. _magicMore-reference-label: